bhanikki28/IGD/JavaSamples/README.md

     - Avoid potential Null Pointer Exception
     - Avoid boilerplate coding

+## Map
+    Used in tandem with streams api to map the element ( do transformation ) operation Refer to MapDemo class

 ## Method Reference

     Method Reference is denoted by ClassName :: MethodName